The differential graded Verlinde Formula and the Deligne Conjecture: The differential graded Verlinde formula

-Corollary~\ref{corhighgenus} does \emph{not} turn the differential graded modular functor $\mathfrak{F}_\cat{C}$ into a three-dimensional topological field theory with values on chain complexes (and Remark~\ref{remfurtherextension} discussed concrete obstructions to such an extension).
-Instead, it offers a \emph{partial three-dimensional extension} to bordisms of the form $\Sigma \times \mathbb{S}^1$ subject to the condition that each component of $\Sigma$ has at least one incoming boundary component.
-Although the extension is not complete, it is exactly substantial enough for the \emph{dimensional reduction} to exist (where the requirements on the numbers of boundary components are still implicit).
-Then~\eqref{eqnfcphic2} and~\eqref{defmfcred} immediately imply the following compact reformulation of our results that comprises simultaneously the Verlinde formula for the Hochschild chains and cochains:
+Corollary~\ref{corhighgenus} offers a \emph{partial three-dimensional extension} of $\mathfrak{F}_\cat{C}$ to bordisms of the form $\Sigma \times \mathbb{S}^1$ subject to the condition that each component of $\Sigma$ has at least one incoming boundary component.
+Although the extension is not complete, it is exactly substantial enough for the \emph{dimensional reduction} $ \catf{Red}_{\mathbb{S}^1} \mathfrak{F}_\cat{C} := \mathfrak{F}_\cat{C}(\mathbb{S}^1\times-)$ to exist (where the requirements on the number of boundary components are still implicit).
+Then Theorem~\ref{thmlambda} and its proof immediately imply the following compact reformulation of our results that comprises simultaneously the Verlinde formula for the Hochschild chains and cochains:

-\begin{corollary}[Higher genus Verlinde formula] For any modular category $\cat{C}$, the dimensional reduction of the partial extension of the differential graded modular functor $\mathfrak{F}_\cat{C}$ to non-invertible three-dimensional bordisms from Corollary~\ref{corhighgenus} is equivalent, via the $S$-transformation, to the trace field theory $\Phi_\cat{C}$ of $\cat{C}$ (the topological conformal field theory associated to the modified trace);
+\begin{corollary}[Higher genus Verlinde formula] For any modular category $\cat{C}$, we find i.e.\ the dimensional reduction of the partial extension of the differential graded modular functor $\mathfrak{F}_\cat{C}$ to non-invertible three-dimensional bordisms from Corollary~\ref{corhighgenus} is equivalent, via the $S$-transformation, to the trace field theory $\Phi_\cat{C}$ of $\cat{C}$ (the topological conformal field theory associated to the modified trace).
+This is an equivalence of closed topological conformal field theories. \end{corollary}